John Van Tongeren

-John Van Tongeren is an American keyboardist and composer for films and television.
+John Van Tongeren (born March 10, 1961) is an American keyboardist and composer for films and television.

 Biography

 Van Tongeren's career in the entertainment business began as a keyboardist, with one of his earliest projects being the band Q, featuring Jon St. James and Stacey Swain (a.k.a.
 Stacey Q).
 Q then became SSQ, which released one album, Playback, on EMI records with John contributing four songs, most notably Anonymous.
 After leaving SSQ in the early '80s, Van Tongeren became an in-demand session musician and began composing music for movies.
 As a musician, he has worked with Chicago, Roger Daltrey, Robbie Nevil, John Parr, The Chantoozies, Starship, Jeff Beck, Quincy Jones, Al Jarreau, The Pointer Sisters, Living in a Box, Stryper, and others.
 He currently works out of The Blue Room, a recording studio in Los Angeles.

 Van Tongeren began his film scoring career as one of the original members of Media Ventures (now Remote Control Productions).
 During his time at Media Ventures Van Tongeren worked on films such as Thelma & Louise, True Romance and Drop Zone with Hans Zimmer.
 He also collaborated with Mark Mancina on Speed, Moll Flanders, Fair Game, Assassins and Twister.

 Van Tongeren then began to compose music for television series, including Poltergeist: The Legacy and the nineties revival of The Outer Limits, which he won awards for.
 Van Tongeren again collaborated with Mancina on the Speed sequel, Speed 2: Cruise Control, and then worked with Trevor Rabin on the 1998 film Armageddon.

 Outside of film and television Van Tongeren was asked to compose three orchestral interludes and contribute production for the late jazz drummer Tony Williams' 1996 album Wilderness.